Sawai Jai Singh

-In the later part of his life, Jai Singh broke free from the Mughal hegemony, and to assert his sovereignty, performed the Ashvamedha sacrifice, an ancient rite that had been abandoned for several centuries.
-He moved his kingdom's capital from Amber to the newly-established city of Jaipur in 1727, and performed two Ashwamedha sacrifices, once in 1734, and again in 1741.
+In the later part of his life Sawai Jai Singh broke free from Mughal hegemony, and to assert his sovereignty, performed the Ashvamedha sacrifice, an ancient rite that had been abandoned for several centuries.
+He moved his kingdom's capital from the town of Amber to the newly established walled city of Jaipur in 1727 and performed two Ashwamedha sacrifices, one in 1734, and again in 1741.

-Jai Singh had a great interest in mathematics, architecture and astronomy.
+Sawai Jai Singh II other than administration and state craftship had a profound interest in the fields of Mathematics, Architecture, Astronomy, Astrology and Literature.
 He commissioned the Jantar Mantar observatories at multiple places in India, including his capital Jaipur.
 He had Euclid's "Elements of Geometry" translated into Sanskrit.

 The situation on his accession

-When Jai Singh acceded to the ancestral throne at Amber, he had barely enough resources to pay for the support of 1000 cavalry.This abysmal situation had arisen during the previous 96 years, coinciding with the reign of the Mughal Emperor Aurangzeb.
+When Jai Singh acceded to the ancestral throne at Amber, he had barely enough resources to pay for the support of 1000 cavalry.
+This abysmal situation had arisen during the previous 96 years, coinciding with the reign of the Mughal Emperor Aurangzeb.
 The Jaipur kings had always preferred diplomacy over arms in their dealings with the Mughals, since their kingdom was located so close to the Mughal power centers of Delhi and Agra.

 Six months after his accession, Jai Singh was ordered by Aurangzeb to serve in the Deccan Wars.
-But there was a delay of about one year in his responding to the call.
-One of the reason for this was that he was ordered to recruit a large force, in excess of the contingent required by his mansab.
-He also had to conclude his marriage with the daughter of Udit Singh, the nephew of Raja Uttam Ram Gaur of Sheopur in March, 1701.
-Jai Singh reached Burhanpur on 3 August 1701 but he could not proceed further due to heavy rains.
-On 13 September 1701 an additional cut in his rank (by 500) and pay was made.
-His feat of arms at the siege of Khelna (1702) was rewarded by the mere restoration of his earlier rank and the title of Sawai (Sawai-meaning one and a quarter, i.e. more capable than one man).
+However, there was a delay of about one year in his responding to the call.
+One reason for this was that he was ordered to recruit a large force, in excess of the contingent required by his mansab.
+He also had to conclude his marriage with the daughter of Udit Singh, the nephew of Raja Uttam Ram Gaur of Sheopur, in March 1701.
+Jai Singh reached Burhanpur on 3 August 1701, but he could not proceed further due to heavy rains.
+On 13 September 1701, an additional cut in his rank (by 500) and pay was made.
+His feat of arms at the siege of Khelna (1702) was rewarded with the mere restoration of his earlier rank and the title of Sawai (meaning one and a quarter, i.e., more capable than one man).
 When Aurangzeb's grandson Bidar Bakht deputed Sawai Jai Singh to govern the province of Malwa (1704), Aurangzeb angrily revoked this appointment as jaiz nist (invalid).

-Dealings with the later Mughals
+War with the Mughals

-The death of Aurangzeb (1707) at first only increased Jai Singh's troubles.
-His patrons Bidar Bakht and his father Azam were on the losing side in the Mughal war of succession.
-Sawai Jai Singh formed an alliance with the Rajput states of Mewar (matrimonially) and Marwar, which were done to form an alliance against Mughal Emperor Bahadur Shah I. Zulfiqar khan appointed Jai Singh to govern the important provinces of Agra and Malwa.
-In Agra he came into conflict with the sturdy Jat peasantry.
+The Mughal emperor Bahadur Shah I conferred the title of Mirza Raja to Jai Singh's younger brother, Vijay Singh, and declared him as the Raja of Amber ousting Jai Singh from the throne and demoting him to an ordinary Jagirdar.
+In response, Jai Singh formed a political alliance with the Kingdom of Marwar and matrimonial alliance with the Kingdom of Mewar against the emperor, leading to the Rajput rebellion and re-annexation of lost territories.